 A few years ago, these mini projectors were still hard to recommend despite their convenience.
 'Pico' projectors had dim light sources that couldn't do justice to colours or contrast, even in a darkened room.

-Today’s mini projectors benefit from improvements to LED and laser light tech.
+Today’s portable projectors benefit from improvements to LED and laser light tech.
 And that means a bigger, brighter picture and no more worrying about having to replace the lamp after a year or so.
-Traditional halogen projector lamps tend to last 2000-3000 hours.
+Traditional projector lamps tend to last 2000-3000 hours.
 LEDs last tens of thousands.

-There’s no magic brand-new tech in the lower-end and portable world, though.
+There’s no magic, brand-new tech in the lower-end of the portable world, of course.
 If a projector fits in the palm of your hand, it will not be particularly bright nor kick out top notch detail.
-No micro projector works well during the day with the windows open.
+No micro projector works well during the day or with the curtains open either.

-This is one reason our best portable projector round-up includes almost all flavours in this category.
+This is one reason why our best portable projector round-up includes almost all flavours in this category.
 There’s a pick so small you could fit it in some large coat pockets.
-It is great for camping, travelling or for entertaining the kids without putting a TV in their room.

-The newer “lunchbox” style projector is a great fit for many.
-They offer a decent compromise of portability and performance, and often have the best software extras, as these are real lifestyle tech buys.
+The newer “lunchbox” style projector is a better fit for many, though.
+They offer a decent compromise of portability and performance, and will likely have the better software extras, as these are real lifestyle tech buys.

 Right at the top of the tree are projectors that blur the divide between normal and portable designs.
-They are only slightly smaller than some normal home projectors but have built-in speakers and other convenience features such as short-throw lenses.
-These mean the projector does not have to be as far from the screen to create a large, cinematic image, and they can be stowed away in the cupboard again once you're done with your viewing.
+They are only slightly smaller than some normal home projectors but have built-in speakers and other convenient features such as short-throw lenses.
+This means the projector does not have to be as far from the screen to create a large, cinematic image, and they can be stowed away in the cupboard again once you're done with your viewing.